All About Pliers

 At its mouth, the pliers’jaws are flat and serrated, but they curve at the back of the jaw near the pivot.
 This curved area, once known as the burner grip because it was originally used for removing the jets from gas lamps, will grip rounded objects like pipes or rods.
 Many slip-joint pliers also have a wire cutter built into the neck of the pliers, just behind the curved serrations.

-Slipjoint pliers can be purchased in various sizes, ranging from almost toylike models only a few inches long up to ten inches.
+Slipjoint pliers can be purchased in various sizes, ranging from almost toylike models only a few inches long up to ten inches (view example on Amazon).
 A pair of seven-inch slip-joint pliers probably belongs in your kitchen-drawer toolbox (or its equivalent, wherever it is) that contains a handful of small-scale tools that come to hand quickly and easily for minor repair or adjustment tasks in your household.

 Slip-joint pliers are also manufactured in bent-nose and narrow- nose configurations, but a standard pair is the most useful for most purposes.
 Buy a pair with insulated handles for added comfort.